tihyyti/band-gear-exchange/README.md

 Next steps for db: already coded test-service use-cases as sql-views will be tested to find out the most feasible use cases for the final bgef-service.

+MS Edge Copilot LLM assisted in development following standard CRUD and Fetch-services.
+These e2e-services are mainly targeted to test the db-schema and support as a prototyping tool in innovation of the final use-cases of BGEF-service:
-Flask application: CRUD and Fetch(all and one) use-cases coded for testing the db and use-cases.
+Flask application: CRUD and Fetch(all and one) use-cases.
 Coded but not tested: model, service, controller and HTML/css-based UI for CRUD and Fetch.

 Next steps with bgef-service: most feasible use-cases will be defined and prototyped.